ariadiamond/ariadiamond/README.md

     - Developed new features according to product standards.
     - Investigated and fixed bugs in both front-end and back-end.
-    - **Continuous integration:** restored outdated tests to a working state, and ran automated pull request builds on a Jenkins server.
+    - **Continuous integration:** restored outdated tests to a working state, and ran automated pull request builds on Jenkins and GitHub Actions.
     - **Batch Upload Tags:** allowed users to upload tags and their associated posts, which were then queryable in the platform.
     - **Code clean up:** Deleted tens of thousands of lines of dead code.
 This decreased the size of code bundles by over a megabyte, improving performance for clients.
-    - **Reactify Legacy Application:** Currently migrating a single page application from Backbone.js and jQuery to React, including unifying state in a single store with pure rerenders, and improving readability of event handling to increase maintainability for future tweaks.
+    - **Reactify Legacy Application:** Currently migrating a single page application from Backbone.js and jQuery to React, including unifying state in a single store with pure renders, and improving readability of event handling to increase maintainability for future tweaks.

 ## Projects
-- 🔏 [Journal](https://github.com/ariadiamond/Journal).
-A Journaling app that feels like texting a close friend.
-Written in ReactNative with TypeScript.
 - 🐐 [Nan, an HTTP Server](https://github.com/ariadiamond/Nan-http).
 Includes config files to build web pages from markdown and HTML files.
 Written in Golang with functional tests in python3.
 - 📊 [Data visualizations](https://observablehq.com/@ariadiamond/wildfires-interdependence-of-humans-and-nature)